 The Soi 18 Pull: Why Regulars Keep Coming Back

 Bangkok's Sukhumvit corridor runs hot with ambition.
 Within walking distance of Soi 18, you can spend an evening at tasting-menu counters that compete internationally: Le Du (Modern Thai), Sorn (Southern Thai), and Sühring (German) all operate at price points and formality levels that require planning.
-No Idea operates on a different register entirely.
+No Idea is a restaurant in Bangkok serving Contemporary French Bistro cuisine, with a Google rating of 4.6 and an average spend of about $40 per person.
 On Soi 18, one of the quieter spurs off the main Sukhumvit artery, it has carved out a position that the city's fine-dining circuit cannot easily replicate: the kind of place that regulars visit without a reason.

 That distinction matters in a city where hospitality defaults quickly to performance.
 Bangkok's dining scene has bifurcated sharply over the past decade: on one end, restaurants like Baan Tepa and Gaa have built international reputations around tightly constructed tasting menus and advance booking requirements.
 On the other end, neighbourhood venues in expat-dense pockets of Sukhumvit have evolved to meet a different set of needs: accessibility, familiarity, and a wine list that doesn't require a special occasion to justify opening.